ashleemboyer/ashleemboyer/src/posts/2020-04/build-an-accessible-react-component-part-01.md

 ## Usage

 <Breadcrumb
 links={[
 { label: "Link 1", href: "" },
 { label: "Link 2", href: "" },
 { label: "Link 3", href: "" }
 ]}
 />
 ```

 ## Conclusion

 And that's it!
 We have an accessible Breadcrumb component.
-Join me on Twitch every Tuesday at 7pm EDT for live coding!
 We still have many more accessible React components to make and it's been so much fun this far.
 Make sure to [follow my channel](https://twitch.tv/ashleemboyer) so you're notified every time I go live!